-A. The first step would be to contact our center and we will provide you a form that you would need to complete.
-There after if you are fit in our above listed criteria you need to give your semen for semen analysis, and also blood for other required test.
+A. The first step would be to contact our center and we will provide you with a form that you would need to complete.
+Thereafter if you are fit in our above-listed criteria you need to give your semen for semen analysis, and also blood for other required tests.
 These tests will be performed at no cost to you.

 Once you are accepted as a routine donor-once every three months you are re-tested for the sexually transmitted disease.